Robbie Shilliam

 Education: PhD, University of Sussex

 Robbie Shilliam is a scholar of postcolonial politics and racial politics in the field of International Relations.
-He is co-editor of the Manchester University Press book series, Postcolonial International Studies (previously Kilombo: International Relations and Colonial Question).
+He is co-editor of the Manchester University Press book series, Postcolonial International Studies.
 Robbie is a long-standing active member of the Global Development section of the International Studies Association, and has served as the association's Vice President.

-Currently, Robbie is working on two strands of inquiry: firstly, a collective project to rethink the discipline of Political Science as to expose its abiding racial logics, and, alternatively, to retrieve and build alternative approaches to the discipline that more adequately explain racial politics; secondly, a critical consideration of the "free thinkers" of the Black radical tradition - especially Rastafari intellectuals - and their contributions to what we in academia call "political economy".
-A book - Move Outta Babylon: Rastafari Reason, Black Marxism and the Struggle for Global Justice - will be published with Penguin Books.
+Currently, Robbie is working on two strands of inquiry: firstly, a collective project to rethink the discipline of Political Science and to retrieve and build alternative approaches to the discipline that more adequately explain racial politics; secondly, a critical consideration of the "free thinkers" of Black faith-based movements and their contributions to what we in academia call "political economy".
+A book - Move Outta Babylon: Rastafari Reason and Political Economy- will be published with Penguin Books.

 Monographs